It’s official: Travel is back.

 PORTUGAL.
 Portugal is hot for 2023.
 Conde Nast Traveler US named Melides, Portugal; CN Traveller UK named Lisbon and Madeira; American Express named Lisbon; and Alentejo by Forbes.

 NEW MEXICO.
 Known for its stunning desert landscapes and national parks, New Mexico was named by Lonely Planet as a top 2023 destination, as well as Travel Lemming, a reputable travel website with 6 million unique monthly visitors.

 GERMANY.
 Munich is seeing explosive growth in travel, according to Expedia Group’s Traveler Value Index 2023, and Lonely Planet named Dresden as a top 2023 destination.

 4. Travelers will return to nature – but without being completely unplugged.

-Almost half of global travelers want their 2023 getaway to have a more “back-to-basics” feel – think eco-friendly cabins, huts and yurts – but 53% still want phone and internet connection at their destination.
+Almost half of the global travelers want their 2023 getaway to have a more “back-to-basics” feel – think eco-friendly cabins, huts, and yurts – but 53% still want a phone and internet connection at their destination.

 We also found in our internal data that travelers are increasingly seeking a combination of city and nature.